SeanHiseman/Aether/bin/README.txt

-Ignore this folder, it's a bin for old code that may still be useful
+Ignore this folder, it's a bin for old code